You can add Vienna to such names as Cannes, Venice, and Berlin in the big book of European cities with film festivals.

 A specialist film festival featuring those productions that tackle issues related to Jewish life.
 The Jewish Film Festival draws on both Israeli cinema and filmmaking from elsewhere, with supporting talks and events.

-Next dates: TBA (was from April 19th to May 3rd in 2023)
+Next dates: TBA (was April 24th to 27th in 2025)

 Rathaus Film Festival